 Welcome to #TRVSTLOVES.
-We curate news, stories, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
+We curate news, stories, ideas, and inspiration from across the world which demonstrate how real action can accomplish a positive social impact.
 In this edition, we’re focusing on the much talked about mental health and the art of mindfulness.
 We hope you enjoy reading….

 The Mindfulness Project is bringing mindfulness programs to the workplace.
 Based in London, this not-for-profit aims to spread the power of meditation to a much wider audience.
 According to research, mindfulness provides a myriad of benefits for employees at work: examples include improved focus, maintaining lower stress levels, and improved listening skills.

 These are promising findings.
 This got us thinking about when we should be practicing mindfulness: perhaps there never is a "best time", perhaps we can find space throughout the day, including at work, to slow down, breath,e and take note of our surroundings.

 According to a recent study in Denmark, kids who grow up near green spaces have better mental health.
 More fresh air, more exercise, versus less screen time and less stress on social media - it seems a rather simple equation, doesn't it?
 According to the study, growing up in nature means there is a 55% less risk of developing various mental disorders later in life.

 That's not really a stat that can be ignored, but of course, it's easier said than done, People in cities will often find that green space is limited, and convincing children to step away from social media can be a challenge.
 But as we said, it's an impossible statistic to ignore - check out these tips on how to get your kids outside and whether it's for your children, or for yourself, see if any resonate with you.